-If you have ever done a business with medium or large business, you certainly know what is RFP.
-In case of such companies, all major procurements are processed through Request For Proposal (RFP).
+If you have ever done business with medium or large business, you certainly know what is RFP.
+In the case of such companies, all major procurements are processed through Request For Proposal (RFP).
 Invited & interested vendors submit their responses as proposal.
 Typically initiator company receive ample responses to published RFP.

 One of the mistakes they noticed about proposals submitted by vendors is, lack of understanding about key aspects

 - Challenge faced by customers and solution it is looking for

 - Amount of information to share

 - How to summarise proposal for quick screening

 We will cover the first three points subsequently but let us focus on the last point in this post.

 We all know how essential a cover letter and executive summary is for every sales proposal.